swiftlang/swift-evolution/proposals/NNNN-unlock-existential-types-for-all-protocols.md

 ## Introduction

 Swift currently offers the ability for protocols that meet certain criteria to be used as types.
+Swift currently offers the ability for protocols with requirement meeting certain criteria to be used as types.
 Trying to use an unsupported protocol as a type yields the error: [the protocol] can only be used as a generic constraint because it has 'Self' or associated type requirements.
-This proposal aims to relax this artificial constraint imposed on such protocols.
+This proposal aims to relax this artificial constraint, and instead constraint the availability of protocol members.

 ## Motivation